City of Chicago Landmarks Commission Honors Chicago’s Best Preservation Projects of 2018

 Recipient: Metropolitan Pier and Exposition Authority

-The American Book Company Building was built in 1912 and was designed by Nelson Max Dunning, a prominent architect in the Midwest.
-The building had been vacant for many years until the Metropolitan Pier and Exposition Authority (MPEA) undertook an extensive exterior and interior rehabilitation project.
+The American Book Company Building (ABC Building) was built in 1912 and was designed by Nelson Max Dunning, a prominent architect in the Midwest.
+The building had been vacant for many years until the Metropolitan Pier and Exposition Authority undertook an extensive exterior and interior rehabilitation project.
 The restored ABC Building is part of and connected to the $350 million Marriott Marquis Chicago Hotel, which has 1,205 keys and offers state-of-the art amenities and impressive skyline and lakefront views.
 The ABC Building has meeting rooms for the hotel, office spaces on the upper floors, and commercial retail spaces on the first floor.
 The rehabilitation project included masonry repairs and cleaning, window and door replacement, and restoration of the historic lobby finishes, including the vaulted ceiling, the marble stair and balustrade, and the tiled walls.
 Preservation Chicago strongly supported the redevelopment and restoration of this building over many testimonies and letters of support.
 The American Book Company Building was a Chicago 7 Most Endangered in 2008.

 The former Graeme Stewart Public School, 4525 N. Kenmore Avenue (Chicago 7 2014)

 Designated Chicago Landmark: Nov.
 16, 2016